 - Entirely fails to protect remarkable and critical intact wilderness landscapes as wilderness.
-This includes large portions of Labyrinth Canyon—including the entire eastern side of the canyon system—and vast portions of the remote Muddy Creek region.
-As proposed, the bill would designate less wilderness than is currently protected for wilderness character as Wilderness Study Areas (WSAs) or Natural Areas.
+This includes large portions of Labyrinth Canyon—including the entire eastern side of the canyon system—and much of the remote Muddy Creek region.

 - Rolls back existing WSA protections to facilitate coal mining in the Book Cliffs.

 - Includes unprecedented giveaways to the State of Utah in the form of recreation and public purpose conveyances.
 The legislation would hand over control of 7,000 acres of high-value public land to the State of Utah for expansion of Goblin Valley State Park.
 The State could then charge fees for access and develop new amenities and motorized and non-motorized trail systems.

 - Authorizes a land exchange that will give the Utah School and Institutional Trust Lands Administration (SITLA) ownership of nearly 12,000 acres of public lands that are currently proposed for wilderness designation in America’s Red Rock Wilderness Act.